An American Catholic Education

 -In 1875, President Ulysses S. Grant called for an amendment to the Constitution that would mandate free public education and prohibit the use of public funds to support religious schools.
 Rep. James G. Blaine of Maine submitted just such an amendment to the House in in 1876, which had Catholic institutions as its main target.
 The amendment passed the House, but was defeated in the Senate; however, several states would go on to add versions of this amendment to their individual constitutions.

 -The Blaine Amendment would not be the last time that parochial schools would be attacked.
-The Ku Klux Klan, eager to spread anti-Catholic hatred, came to Oregon in the 1920s and was instrumental in the passage of the state's Compulsory Education Law in 1922.
+The Ku Klux Klan, eager to spread anti-Catholic hatred, came to Oregon in the 1920s and was instrumental in the passage of the state's Compulsory Education Law.
 This law mandated that all Oregon school children ages 8-16 were to attend public school, essentially eliminating private (including parochial) schools.

 -In another battle over school funding, President John F. Kennedy proposed a multi-billion federal aid program for public schools, but specifically left out private and parochial schools.
 Numerous Catholic leaders protested the program on the grounds that it did not aid parochial schools, and a group of attroneys from the Archdiocese of Washington addressed the issue in this statement from April 1961.
 Kennedy's program was eventually defeated, with the President signing a less substantial bill later in the year.